openstack/swift/doc/source/ratelimit.rst

                                     faster than listed rate).
-A larger number will result in larger spikes in rate but better average accuracy. account_ratelimit        0          If set, will limit PUT, DELETE, and POST requests to /account_name/container_name.
+A larger number will result in larger spikes in rate but better average accuracy. account_ratelimit        0          If set, will limit PUT and DELETE requests to /account_name/container_name.
                                     Number is in requests per second. account_whitelist        ''         Comma separated lists of account names that will not be rate limited.